zeisler/active_mocker/README.md

 * attributes
   * update
   * save
-  * write_attribute - (private)
+  * write_attribute - (private, can be used within an included module)
   * read_attribute  - (private)

+  **has_many associations**

+ * empty?
+ * length/size/count
+ * uniq
+ * replace
+ * first/last
+ * concat
+ * include
+ * push
+ * clear
+ * take

+  **Schema/Migration Option Support**

+ * All schema types are supported and on initalization coerced by Virtus.
+If coercsion fails the passed value will be retained.
+ * Default value

 ### Known Limitations

-* **::mock** model names and table names must follow the default ActiveRecord naming pattern.
+* Model names and table names must follow the default ActiveRecord naming pattern.
 * Included/extended module methods will not be included on the mock.
+I suggest you keep domain logic out of the model and only add database queries.
+Domain logic can be put into modules and then included into the mock during test setup.
+* Deleting one record at a time is not support, this is a limitation of ActiveHash.
+* Queries will not call other mocks classes, for example when using `where` all attributes must reside inside of each record.

 ## Inspiration
 Thanks to Jeff Olfert for being my original inspiration for this project.